 Mostert fell while walking Jones’ wife home from church, was mauled by the boerboel, and was hospitalized for 33 days.

 Jones had previously been warned about the boerboel’s habit of rushing Mostert, but had not fulfilled a promise to keep the boerboel contained.

 Boerboels kill two in three days

-The first boerboel victim of 2019, Dharmaseelan Aubrey Moodley, 49, of Northcroft, was mauled by both a boerboel and a Labrador retriever on February 18, while walking to a friend’s house.
+The first boerboel victim of 2019, Dharmaseelan Aubrey Moodley, 49, of Northcroft, was mauled by both a boerboel and a pit bull (misidentified in some early reports as a Labrador retriever) on February 18, while walking to a friend’s house.